 The following items may be imported into Venezuela without incurring customs duty:

-Narcotics are prohibited.
+Narcotics and radioactive, bacteriological and chemical substances are prohibited.

 Restricted items include dairy products, flowers, living animals, birds, weapons and artworks.